chef/chef-web-docs/chef_master/source/install_delivery_ssh.rst

 Infrastructure
 -----------------------------------------------------
-|chef delivery| has the following infrastructure requirements:
+|delivery| has the following infrastructure requirements:

   .. list-table::
      :widths: 150 100 100 100